cwhuang1997/mips-5stage-pipelined-processor/README.md

 ### Description

 - ALU results are produced at the end of the EX stage
-- Dependent instructions require operands in their EX stage
 - Data is forwarded from **EX/MEM or MEM/WB to EX**
 - **No pipeline stall is required**